gvwilson/thirdbit/reading.md

 1. Peter Frase: *[Four Futures][four-futures]*.
    Explores four scenarios in which our reactions to increasing automation and worsening climate change play out.

-1. Elizabeth Green: *[Building a Better Teacher][babt]*.
-   Shows that educational reforms over the last fifty years have failed because they've been tackling the wrong problems.

 1. David George Haskell: *[The Forest Unseen][forest-unseen]*.
    A peaceful, inspiring meditation on one square meter of old growth forest